SAT Percentiles: An Ultimate Guide

 How Does the Percentile Benefit You and the School?

 Percentile score will benefit you to know your performance, compared with other students.
 Because it shows how better you performed than a specific percentage of students.

 If your percentile score is above 75, you are above three-quarters of test-takers.
 And if it is 50, you are an above-average test-scorer.
 Same like that, it also helps schools decide their 25th and 75th Percentile.
-They do it with the help of SAT scores of the students admitted in school.
+They do it with the help of SAT scores of the students admitted to the school.
 It helps them to decide which new students they should take.

 Also, the Percentile helps you to check your section score of EBRW and Math.
 The same score for math and EBRW doesn't come with the same Percentile.
 As mentioned above, you need a higher math score for the same Percentile as EBRW.
 If you ever want to reappear for the exam, the individual scores can help identify where you are lacking.

-How SAT Percentile Gets Calculated
+How SAT Percentiles Gets Calculated